nicolas-robette/GDAtools/README.md

 * guides for interpretation (test-values, contributions, etc.)
 * the analysis of structuring factors (concentration ellipses, etc.)

-It also provides functions 	for the translation of logit models coefficients into percentages, weighted contingency tables and an association measure for contingency tables ("Percentages of Maximum Deviation from Independence", aka PEM).
+Besides Geometric Data Analysis, it also provides functions for :

+* the translation of logit models coefficients into percentages
+* weighted contingency tables
+* an association measure for contingency tables ("Percentages of Maximum Deviation from Independence", aka PEM)
+* bivariate associations between variables (phi, Cramer's V, correlation coefficient, eta-squared, etc.)

 ## References